Planting calendar

 Next 2 weeks

-- Pinch back herbs like basil to encourage bushiness
+- Pinch basil flowers to encourage leaf growth

 FAQs